CodeShayk/FileUtil.Core/DeveloperGuide.md

 -------------

-**Case 2:** Let us see how we can parse a delimiter separted file with header and footer rows.
+**Case 2:** Let us see how we can parse a delimiter separted file with prefixed header, data and footer rows.
 ------------------------------------------------------------------------

 **Note:** This file will have rows with line head to determine each row type.
 By default, the line heads are 'H' for header, 'D' for data and 'F' for footer respectively. all these line heads are configurable via the config.